yernii/yernii.github.io/_posts/2023-11-01-assignment-3.md

 # Intro

 For this Spatial Data assignment, I have decided to work with Source #3 - `Travel Guide to Chennai`.
 I chose this source because having an accurate visualization of tourist places is crucial, based on my personal experience.
-When we visited this country, it was complicated for us to create a good roadmap of places and understand how to navigate various locations efficiently in terms of time and cost.
+When my friends and I had a spring break, we visited X country and it was complicated for us to create a good roadmap of places and understand how to navigate various locations efficiently in terms of time and cost.
 I believe attempting to visualize a travel guide will help understand how useful this can be for day-to-day life.
+In the future, I would love to see a tool that creates a recommendation system based on the places you input and displays the best route.
+The visualization we are working on now is a big step for this system, as finding paths and determining the best-cost routes for user inputs can be delegated to various algorithms.
+One of these algorithms is Dijkstra's algorithm, which is used to find the shortest path.

 # Source